openstack-infra/system-config/doc/source/logstash.rst

 Using the same mechanism as the Log pushers there is an additional class of gearman worker that takes the subunit output from test runs and stores them in a subunit2SQL database.
-Right now this is only done with the subunit output from gate queue tempest runs.
+Right now this is only done with the subunit output from gate and periodic queue tempest runs.

 If you are interested in technical details the source of this script can be found at: